adityakalra581/Stock-Market-Analysis/README.md

 ## Motivation for this project:

-There is a lot of $misconception$ in the minds of ordinary working class of the society who are not related to the Stock Market.
+There is a lot of **misconception** in the minds of ordinary working class society who are not related to the Stock Market.

 By this project i will try to provide all the neccessary information about the stock market so that very citizen can make an **informed** and **beneficial decision** for their life.